Nice to be home after such a violent outing.

 Nikko and Zi take off with the twins to Malibu, we pass a leisurely day.
 Not sure what everyone got up to, I helped Chloe take the girls through kendo practice for a couple of hours.
 I guess at what Janah got up to, I didn’t follow in her mind, but I saw her leave our bedroom, she was nude.
 She only strolls around naked when she’s going to sit by the pool, she didn’t go there, which means she’s was on the prowl for intimacies.

-“Then stretch out on the bed, I have a plan.”
+‘Then stretch out on the bed, I have a new plan.’

-Geez, Janah was so stimulated from her exploits, she nearly levitated when I worked her over.
+Geez, Janah was so stimulated from her exploits, she nearly levitates when I work her over.